Thread Production 101

-This process is to open the bales of staple fibre and blend them together.
+This process is to open the bales of staple fiber and blend them together.

 Cleaning - Cotton ONLY

-To remove the dirt, leaf and seed fragments that are mixed with the fibres.
+To remove the dirt, leaf and seed fragments that are mixed with the fibers.

-The fibres in lap form are then passed to the Cards, which separate the individual fibres from each other and releases further quantities of impurities.
-The fibres are then brought together in a sliver or a tow, which is like a rope of fibre.
+The fibers in lap form are then passed to the Cards, which separate the individual fibers from each other and releases further quantities of impurities.
+The fibers are then brought together in a sliver or a tow, which is like a rope of fiber.

 1st Stage Drawing